TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-1.md

   <script src="javascript.js"></script>
 ~~~

-Javascript files have the extension `.js` similar to `.css` for stylesheets.
-External javascript sheets are used for more complex scripts.
-Simple scripts such as logging to the console can stay within the script tag.
+JavaScript files have the extension `.js` similar to `.css` for stylesheets.
+External JavaScript files are used for more complex scripts.

 ### Variables